 – American Medical Informatics Association

 Are you interested in information systems, database management, computing, network design, automation and documentation in a health care setting?
-The UWM College of Health Sciences MS Health Care Informatics program may be a great fit for you.
+The Zilber College of Public Health MS Health Care Informatics program may be a great fit for you.

 Your work in health care informatics could take you to a wide variety of settings, including health care systems, hospitals, physician offices, medical group practices, nursing homes or government agencies.

-Visit our Alumni page and be inspired by where a health sciences degree can take you.
+Visit our Alumni page and be inspired by where a degree from the College of Public Health can take you.

-You must meet UWM Graduate School requirements and submit GRE scores taken within the last five years (the GRE requirement is waived if you already hold another master’s degree, PhD or the equivalent).
+You must meet UWM Graduate School requirements and the GRE requirement is waived at this moment since COVID.

 No specific undergraduate major is necessary for admission.
 Typical applicants have a background in a health-related or information/computer-related field, but applicants from other academic or professional backgrounds are welcome to apply.